Search

 (4) Use of JavaScript and counting pixels (web beacons)

-KPMG LAW uses a JavaScript and tracking pixel to evaluate website visits.
-JavaScript is embedded in all KPMG LAW websites.
-The JavaScript collects various pieces of information about the visitor’s computer (e.g., IP address, time the page was accessed, browser type, and the presence of cookies previously set by the same server).
-These data are transmitted to KPMG LAW via tracking pixels.
+KPMG LAW uses JavaScript and tracking pixels to analyze website visits.
+The JavaScript is embedded in all KPMG LAW web pages.
+The JavaScript collects various pieces of information about the visitor’s computer (e.g., IP address, the time the page was accessed, the browser type, and the presence of cookies previously set by the same server).
+This data is transmitted to KPMG LAW via tracking pixels.

 You have the option to disable JavaScript calls in your browser.
 In addition, you can disable tracking pixels by rejecting or disabling the cookies associated with them.